 The Boston-based management consultant company ensures that each of its consultants has a mentor.
 In their workplace mentoring program, the focus is on professional development.
 However, they also try and ensure a diverse workforce.
 According to one article, the company has been able to double the number of women on their leadership team.

 Also based in Boston, GE has been promoting reverse mentoring for about 20 years.
 This type of mentoring program has the younger employees guiding the more senior employees in skill development.
 One of the main benefits of this style of mentorship is that senior workers with the company can keep their technology skills sharp.
 It also helps attract and keep younger employees.
 However, the company also engages in more traditional forms of mentoring through its GE global leadership institute.
-At this location senior members of the company spend time mentoring, teaching and coaching participants from around the world.
+At this location senior members of the company spend time coaching and mentoring participants from around the world.

 The California-based tech company has a variety of mentoring programs to help employees.
 These include formal programs related to specializations, group opportunities and other more informal mentorships that develop within the organization.
 Most of these mentorships focus on professional development.
 Mentees are given some guidance on developing their skills, goals and career path.

 We know that employers will need workplace mentoring to attract top talent, but what other reasons would they want to introduce mentoring into their organization?
 Wouldn't it just be easier to let it happen naturally?